-Vermont Tourism Data Center
+Vermont Tourism Research Center

-The Vermont Tourism Data Center is the only research center in the state focusing on tourism and recreation.
+The Vermont Tourism Research Center is the only research center in the state focusing on tourism and recreation.
 The Center specializes in tourism that strengthens community vitality and promotes environmental stewardship.
 Experienced staff and affiliates include professors, research specialists, business owners and managers, and graduate students.